 Unlike older-style 'low-energy' bulbs, LEDs offer improved light quality from the moment you turn them on.
 LEDs are longer lasting too (up to 25 years per bulb)(2) and come in a wide variety of designs and fittings.
 And to give you an idea of their efficiency, if every bulb in your house was replaced with LED bulbs of the same brightness, you could save around £35 per year on your electricity bill.(1)

-Once you've installed energy-saving lights, you can still reduce your bills by being more energy wise around the home, for instance:
+Once you've installed energy-saving light bulbs, you can still reduce your bills by being more energy wise around the home, for instance:

-- Switch the lights out when you leave the room.
+- Switch the lights off when you leave the room.
 Sounds obvious – but how often do you do it?

 - Keep an eye on how many lights you have on at once and ask yourself which ones you really need

 - Check the positioning of your light switches – if you can turn the lights off at the end of the hallway, you're less likely to waste electricity.
 Moving a light switch is a simple job for a qualified electrician